JAYAVARTHAN-P/Creation-in-Web-Application-for-Test-Environment/README.md

  # CREATION IN WEB APPLICATION FOR TEST ENVIRONMENT
 ## AIM
 To Creation in Web Application for Test Environment.
 ## PROBLEM STATEMENT
-    Explain about the Experiment.
+Setting up test environments for web applications is time-consuming and complex.
+Developers need an efficient way to replicate real-world conditions while ensuring security and consistency.
+A simplified solution can streamline the process and improve testing outcomes.
 ## ALGORITHM
  ### Steps 1:
  Launch an EC2 instance in AWS using an Amazon Linux 2 AMI with a Security Group allowing HTTP and SSH traffic.